tatsumoto-ren/tatsumoto-ren.github.io/blog/anki-japanese-support.md

    * Underline: indicates "Low" pitch.
    * Red circle mark: nasal pronunciation.
    * Blue color: devoiced.
+3) `kanjium`.
+   Style which is part of the [kanjium project](https://github.com/mifunetoshiro/kanjium).

+   * Overline: indicates "High" pitch.
+   * ⌝: indictates an end of moras with "High" accent.
+   * Red circle mark: nasal pronunciation.
+   * Blue color: devoiced.

 The last option, `None` allows you to configure your own style using CSS classes in your Note Type's Styling section